Tuning your car sound system with an equalizer can be a frustrating mess and a waste of time if you’re not sure what to do. I’d love to help you!

 Although you can use your smartphone’s built-in microphone to get you by, I don’t recommend it for tuning your equalizer/sound system.
 Built-in mics have poor frequency measurement performance compared to a real test microphone.
 Calibrated microphones also include a file to allow them to give a near-perfect measurement if your RTA supports it.

 While you can use your smartphone’s built-in microphone with an RTA app to tune your system and set your EQ, I don’t recommend it.
-They’re poor for measuring sound and your readings will be off – way off in some cases!
+They’re poor for measuring the audio frequency spectrum and your readings will be off – way off in some cases!

 How to tune a car equalizer